-Ground cover plants are invaluable.
-They don’t just give the garden a general lift, they’re also a valuable foil for larger plants, add colour to the gaps between shrubs and perennials, and deter weeds from colonising bare soil.
+Ground cover plants are invaluable in the garden.
+They make a valuable foil for larger plants, add colour to the gaps between shrubs and perennials, and help prevent weeds from colonising bare soil.

-Discover seven flowering ground cover plants for shade, to pep up dark spots, below.
+Discover seven flowering ground cover plants for shade, below.

 Ajuga ‘Black Scallop’

 This spreading perennial is the perfect low-maintenance ground cover plant, with attractive foliage that adds rich, glossy colour to borders.
 ‘Black Scallop’ also sends up short spikes of dark blue flowers from April to June.
 Partial to full shade is ideal for ajugas.

 Large oval leaves and pink flower clusters of bergenia

 This bergenia thrives in deep to partial shade and tolerates cold winds.
 It bears clusters of cup-shaped, pink flowers through April to May and its large glossy evergreen leaves develop a maroon tint in winter.

 Jagged leaves and fluffy cream flower spikes of tiarella

 Partial to full shade is best for these pretty perennials.
 Plant in groups to get maximum impact from the frothy flower spikes, which appear from May to July.
 It also offers bronze leaves in autumn.
 Useful under trees, tiarellas need little attention once established.